-My sister came to visit me from America recently and we were reminiscing about the old days.
-She was telling me that she was in a well-known night club in Manchester, back in the early 80s.
-Going downstairs to the Ladies, she saw a private function room, noticing something was going on.
-She decided to go in and have a look.
-It was Mohammed Ali, who, as she found out later, had come over for Henry Cooper’s birthday.
+My sister came to visit me from America recently, and we were reminiscing about the old days.
+She told me she back in the early eighties; she was in a well-known nightclub in Manchester.
+Going downstairs to the Ladies, she saw a private function room and noticing something was going on.
+She went to have a look and saw it was Mohammed Ali, who, as she found out later, had come over for Henry Cooper’s birthday.

 I was anxious to see my dad – who did eventually recover, and I remember thinking, Oh good, as soon as I get there, the men will have disembarked and I can jump in.

-The window came down an a young man said, “Don’t look so worried, it might never happen.”
+The window came down and a young man said, “Don’t look so worried, it might never happen.”